Voidious/chessbro/README.md

 ## Features

 - Implements the UCI protocol
-- Currently makes random valid moves
+- Selects moves using a basic evaluation function and minimax search
 - Ready for custom move evaluation implementation

 ## Development